igorkasyanchuk/spring_rspec_commands_addon/README.md

-# Rails + Rspec + Spring = Love :)
+# Rails + Rspec + Spring = easy re-run for failed specs.

+Before you read this a little question - how do you re-run specs if you are using rails+spring+rspec?
+This is for you!

-Tired of adding "bin" to "rspec" command for failed specs?
+Tired of adding "bin/" to "rspec" command for failed specs?
 Here is a simple solution.

 ## Installation